shabin5785/react-notes/Notes_3.md

 - In rare cases you might want a component to hide itself even though it was rendered by another component.
 To do this return null instead of its render output.

 - We can combine the two by making the React state be the “single source of truth”.
 Then the React component that renders a form also controls what happens in that form on subsequent user input.
 An input form element whose value is controlled by React in this way is called a “controlled component”.

+- Starting with ECMAScript 2015, the object initializer syntax also supports computed property names.
+That allows you to put an expression in brackets [], that will be computed and used as the property name.